Berserker Street State School: History

 Tenders for the construction of the school were called in April 1916 with John Hutchinson awarded the £1961 contract.
 The school had almost been completed by November 1916 when the Morning Bulletin stated that "the building is indeed all that a modern school should be and the residents of North Rockhampton are to be congratulated upon having been given such a fine structure".
-The new timber school building, which could accommodate 148 students, contained three classrooms and two angled teachers rooms connected by a 10ft (3m) wide verandah, and was supported by brick pillars with a concreted play area underneath.
+The new timber school building, which could accommodate 148 students, contained three classrooms and two angled teachers rooms connected by a 10 ft (3m) wide verandah, and was supported by brick pillars with a concreted play area underneath.
 Glazed folding partitions divided the classrooms and hat rooms were located at the ends of the verandah.
 In 2019, this building forms the central wing of Block A.

 Under the stewardship of the Department of Public Works (DPW) and its staff of some of Queensland's most innovative architects, school buildings became more advanced through an evolution of standard designs.
 In the early 20th century, with a growing concern about child health in education, the DPW evolved its school building designs with recommendations from medical professionals on light and ventilation.
 Notably, high-set buildings were introduced c.
 1909, providing better ventilation as well as informal teaching space and a covered play area in the understorey.
 This form became characteristic of Queensland schools.
 A new technical innovation was a continuous, hinged ventilation flap on the wall at floor level to increase air flow into the classroom and, combined with a ceiling vent and large roof fleche, improved internal air quality and decreased temperatures.
 Windows were considerably enlarged and sills were lowered to provide a greater amount of natural light into the room.
 These windows were provided to one wall of the classroom only, to the left hand side of the student, and any other windows remained small and very highset.
 Smaller classrooms in serial arrangement were preferred as they were easier to light well and correctly.
 The lighter and airier interiors met with immediate approval from educationalists.

 The type chosen for Berserker Street State School was the new suburban timber school building type, which was the culmination of the early 20th century experimentation with light, ventilation, and classroom size, and was regarded as providing the ideal, modern education environment.
 It was the grandest of the standard timber designs of the time, and included all of the lighting and ventilation techniques developed.
 It was constructed for large, model, or high profile schools in growing suburban areas, and was not extensively deployed, lasting until around 1920.
 Other examples include Silkstone State School (1915), Cannon Hill State School (1915) and Enoggera State School (1916).